downgraded: BofA Securities Recommends Alignment Healthcare Inc (NASDAQ:ALHC) Stock to “a Neutral”

 Is Insider Trading a Real Thing?

 Almost all investors and traders prefer to invest in shares controlled by the management of a corporation as a management company will be more likely to run the business itself and to never conduct things against the management’s desires and will always try to do what is best for their shareholders.
-Currently, 49.44 percent of Alignment Healthcare Inc shares are owned by insiders, and 43.12 percent are held by financial institutions.
-KONOWIECKI JOSEPH S, the Chairman of the Board at Alignment Healthcare Inc (ALHC) has sold 4,898 shares of firm on Nov 10 at a price of $5.90 against the total amount of $28898.0.
-In another inside trade, MARGOLIS JEFFREY H, Director of Alignment Healthcare Inc (NASDAQ:ALHC) sold 6,000 shares of the firm on Oct 16 for a total worth of $48016.0 at a price of $8.00.
-An inside trade which took place on Sep 13, Chief Legal and Admin.
-Officer of Alignment Healthcare Inc JOYCE CHRISTOPHER J sold 15,474 shares of firm against total price of $80465.0 at the cost of $5.20 per share.
+Currently, 49.44 percent of Alignment Healthcare Inc shares are owned by insiders, and 43.11 percent are held by financial institutions.
+MARGOLIS JEFFREY H, the Director at Alignment Healthcare Inc (ALHC) has sold 1,200 shares of firm on Dec 06 at a price of $8.00 against the total amount of $9600.0.
+In another inside trade, KONOWIECKI JOSEPH S, Chairman of the Board of Alignment Healthcare Inc (NASDAQ:ALHC) sold 4,898 shares of the firm on Nov 10 for a total worth of $28898.0 at a price of $5.90.
+An inside trade which took place on Oct 16, Director of Alignment Healthcare Inc MARGOLIS JEFFREY H sold 6,000 shares of firm against total price of $48016.0 at the cost of $8.00 per share.